Come out, come out, wherever you are… #

 In Rebel Without a Cause (1955) Sal Mineo’s character has an obvious crush on costar James Dean.
 How about when Sal opens his school locker and instead of a picture of Betty Grable or Rita Hayworth, there is hanging a publicity headshot photo of Alan Ladd!
 Well, now!
 The signs are there, you just have to be astute enough to spot them.
 Check out Vito Russo’s The Celluloid Closet (book and/or 1995 film-documentary) for these and other instances of gay moviedom.

 Not so subtle, and unenlightened children may not be aware, but Bert Lahr’s Cowardly Lion in The Wizard of Oz (1939) is a blatant flamer!
 Of course, the kids think he’s funny, and it’s true that during that period, nelly characters were used basically as comic relief.
 Lahr’s mannerisms and even some of his lines are so gay.
 He tells us right off the bat in his introductory song, # Life is sad, believe me, Missy, when you’re born to be a sissy, without the vim and verve… # Well, now!
-Then, # I’m afraid there’s no use denyin’, I’m just a dandy lion… # So you admit it.
+Then, # I’m afraid there’s no denyin’, I’m just a dandy lion… # as he breaks wrist.
+So he admits it.
 Later he sings, # If I were King of the forest, not queen (oh, really?!), not duke, not prince / My regal robes of the forest would be satin (satin robes?), not cotton, not chintz. # Chintz?!
 How many straight men even know what chintz is?
 And the Lion would have to know what it is in order not to want it, wouldn’t he?
-Anyway, even as tacky as it is, I think that chintz would be right up his alley! # As I click my heels… # Miss Thing, why are you even wearing heels?!
-When Dorothy first meets the Scarecrow and is asking him which road to take, he tells her, “Well, some go this way, and some go that way, but then some go both ways.”
+Anyway, I would think that chintz would be right up his alley! # As I click my heels… # Miss Thing, why are you even wearing heels?!
+When Dorothy first meets the Scarecrow and is asking him which road to take, he tells her, “Well, some go this way, and some go that way.
+Of course, some people go both ways.”
 They certainly do, don’t they?
 The film is just loaded with camp!

 There is apparently a Gay Revolution occurring in the entertainment industry, as popular magazines like Entertainment Weekly, People and Time have reported of late.
 The decade before last was even hailed as “The Gay ’90s,” as gay pop culture definitely infiltrated the mainstream.
 It seems that practically every new TV series since the 1996 Fall Season (at least the ones I’ve seen) features a gay character or includes some gay reference at some point in the show.
 At first they appeared to serve only as a token, because they were usually single.
 If gays have the reputation of being so promiscuous, why were they seldom shown having sex or with a lover or other gay people?
 We certainly get enough of men and women rolling around in bed together all the time.
 I guess the producers thought that one faggot in a situation was ideally quite enough, and we certainly didn’t want to see them making love!